rshrc/website/src/index.md

 ## About this page

 This page consists of only two resources: the HTML and the picture.
-The ‘appearing’ effect is achieved using the CSS `keyframes` feature, and it is orchestrated by a compile-time Dart script.
+The ‘appearing’ effect is achieved using the CSS `keyframes` feature, orchestrated by a compile-time Dart script.

+This site is based on [Filiph Hráček](https://github.com/filiph)'s original work on [filiph/filiphnet](https://github.com/filiph/filiphnet), a minimalist, Markdown-first personal site generator.
+I've forked and extended it with my own customizations — but the core elegance of the setup is very much thanks to Filiph's original vision and engineering.

+---